sarthakgoyal2705/BroCode-space-oddyssey/README.md

 Here's a step-by-step guide to allow autoplay in Google Chrome:

-## Enable Autoplay for a Specific Website in Chrome
+## Enable Autoplay for Website in Chrome
 1. Open Chrome on your computer.
 2. In the address bar, type:
 chrome://settings/content/sound